 - Vaccinate healthy chickens only.

 - Observe aseptic precautions.
-Ensure that all vaccination equipment (needles, syringes, etc.) are clean and sterile prior to and during use.
+Ensure that all vaccination equipment (needles, syringes, etc.) is clean and sterile prior to and during use.

 - It is essential to adhere to the vaccination programme to maintain a satisfactory immune status.